SbrTa/Java/Java 8/README.md

 # Lambda Expression
-  Came into picture to enable functonal programming in java.
-Lambda Expression is just an annonymus function.
-Lambda's can be also be classified as a clouser.
-Functional Interface is the must have requirement to invoke Lambda expression.
+  - Came into picture to enable functonal programming in java.
+  - Lambda Expression is just an annonymus function.
+  - Lambda's can be also be classified as a clouser.
+  - Functional Interface is the must have requirement to invoke Lambda expression.

+# Stream API
+  - The main purpose of stream is to process elements present inside collection.
+  - Best suited to perform bulk operation on the collection.
+  - stream() is a default method present on the collection interface.